Homeland Security Advisory Council

 building, and partnerships for crisis managers, policymakers, and public safety professionals,

-in addition to students pursuing a master’s or doctoral degree.
-Through the partnership
+in addition to students pursuing a graduate degree.
+Through the partnership with the

-with the School of Public Policy, HSAC will expand its current offerings, create new
+School of Public Policy, HSAC will expand its current offerings, create new educational

-educational and training programs, and reach a broader participant group that includes
+and training programs, and reach a broader participant group that includes graduate

-HSAC's web-based crisis and event management platform, SALUS - The Crisis Hub, puts the power of geographic information systems (GIS) directly into the hands of crisis managers, public safety professionals, and policymakers, providing its users an innovative way to visualize information and effectively analyze data.
+HSAC maximizes community resilience by advancing technological innovations.
+SALUS - The Crisis Hub, HSAC's web-based crisis and event management platform, puts the power of geographic information systems (GIS) directly into the hands of crisis managers, public safety professionals, and policymakers, providing its users an innovative way to visualize information and effectively analyze data.

 - Public Safety Delegations and Information Exchanges